 Key Contributions

-• Integrates source credibility, parasocial interaction, and social influence theories (compliance, identification, internalization) into a unified framework for influencer-driven harm.
+- Integrates source credibility, parasocial interaction, and social influence theories into a unified framework in which influencer authority becomes infrastructural to misinformation-driven toxicity.

 Methods